Arohi37/Aro/README.md

 # Aro
 To create my own capstone project
-Thia ia a part of Coursera
+Thia is a part of Coursera and my minor degree